-This section describes the existing public services and potential effects from project implementation on the site and its surrounding area.
-Descriptions and analysis in this section are based on information provided by the City of Elk Grove Sphere of Influence Amendment Area Municipal Service Review, the 2010 County of Sacramento General Plan EIR, aerial photographs, and applicable state laws.
+This section describes the existing public services and potential effects from the project.
+Descriptions and analysis in this section are based on information provided by the City of Elk Grove Sphere of Influence Amendment Area Municipal Service Review, the County of Sacramento General Plan EIR (2011), aerial photographs, and applicable state laws.